Melville, New York: History

-20th century

-The headquarters of Newsday, the largest circulation newspaper on Long Island, in Melville; since its 1930 founding, Newsday has won 19 Pulitzer Prizes.

 In 1909, a trolley line to Huntington was established as an extension of the Huntington Trolley Spur that went south to Amityville and had a connection to Babylon.
 There were six fare zones, one of which was the Duryea Farm in Melville.
 A decade later, the line was closed after farmers complained that noise from the trolley frightened their animals.
 Buses then provided local transportation after the trolley line closed.
 The growing use of private cars later further reduced demand for the trolley line.

 The Presbyterian church was in continuous use until 1930.
 It reopened in 1944 for the funeral of Edward Baylis and has been in use since then.
 The church was moved 1 mi to the west in 1977.

 In the 1950s, Melville and three of its neighbors, Dix Hills, Wyandanch, and the area known as Sweet Hollow, proposed incorporating as a single village.
 The village would have been known as the Incorporated Village of Half Hollow Hills, would have had an area of roughly 50 mi2, and would have embraced the Half Hollow Hills Central School District.
 The plans were unsuccessful.

 Office development along Route 110 in Melville increased throughout the 1960s.
 However, by 1971, the economy had slowed and many of the buildings were left vacant and struggled to find tenants.

-21st century

 In 2001, Melville, Dix Hills, Wheatley Heights, and East Farmingdale, which are all within the same school district, proposed incorporating as a single village.
 These plans also failed, and each remain unincorporated hamlets to this day.

+In 2026, NYU-Langone Health announced that it would construct a new hospital in Melville, on a 45 acre property it had purchased for $135 million; the site had been occupied by One and Two Huntington Quadrangle.